-NZ On Screen's sister site AudioCulture describes Toy Love as one of the most important — and mythologised — NZ bands to emerge in the aftermath of punk.
+NZ On Screen's sister site AudioCulture have described Toy Love as one of the most important — and mythologised — New Zealand bands to emerge in the aftermath of punk.
 Fronted by the legendary Chris Knox, the band enjoyed a short but vibrant existence from 1978 to 1980, after evolving from Dunedin punk outfit The Enemy.
-Playing nearly 500 gigs both here and in Australia in the 18 months they were together, Toy Love proved a powerful live draw, their cocktail of punk/new wave/pop spiked with a wallop of raw energy.
+Playing nearly 500 gigs in Aotearoa and Australia in the 18 months they were together, Toy Love proved a powerful live draw, their cocktail of punk/new wave/pop spiked with a wallop of raw energy.
 Compilation CD Cuts (2005) collects all of the band's released recordings and demos.

 The third feature from writer/director Harry Sinclair (The Price of Milk, Topless Women ...) is a fleet footed anti-romance about sex and infidelity.
 Love is a game for Ben (Dean O’Gorman), who cheats on girlfriend Emily with ease — until he falls head over heels with unpredictable vixen Chlo (Kate Elliott).
 When Emily confesses that she too has cheated, Ben self-righteously dumps her and runs to Chlo.
 But Chlo has a rule: she won’t date available men.
 To win her love, Ben must be unavailable.
 This excerpt features much bed hopping and 20-something mat-ters.